Vyachees/4RTLemul/README.md

 # 4RTLemul
 Fourth part of study project.
-Read data from Rmq and send it to 3RTLHub.
+Reading data from Rmq and send it to 3RTLHub.
 Supports autoreconnect to Rmq and NettyServer.